-We own and operate six franchise networks as follows:
+We own and operate five franchise networks as follows:

-- (i) Paul Davis Restoration is a franchisor of residential and commercial restoration services serving the insurance industry in the United States and Canada through 334 franchises.
+(i) Paul Davis Restoration is a franchisor of residential and light commercial restoration services serving the insurance industry in the United States and Canada through 313 franchises.
 Paul Davis provides full service water, fire and mold cleanup, construction rebuild and restoration services for property damaged by natural or man-made disasters.
-Royalties are earned from franchisees based on a percentage of franchisee gross revenues. - (ii) CertaPro Painters is the largest provider of residential and commercial painting services in North America.
-CertaPro has 352 franchises operating in major markets across the United States and Canada as well as master franchises in other countries around the world.
+Royalties are earned from franchisees based on a percentage of franchisee gross revenues.

+- (ii) CertaPro Painters is the largest provider of residential and commercial painting services in North America.
+CertaPro has 353 franchises operating in major markets across the United States and Canada.
 CertaPro Painters focuses on high-end residential and commercial painting and decorating work.
 CertaPro completes more than 100,000 projects in a typical year.
 Royalties are earned based on a percentage of franchisee gross revenues or a fixed monthly fee, plus administrative fees for various ancillary services. - (iii) California Closets is North America's largest provider of custom-designed and installed closet and home storage solutions.
-California Closets has 86 franchises in the United States and Canada as well as master franchises in other countries around the world.
-There are currently approximately 133 branded California Closets retail showrooms in operation in North America which are used by franchisees to demonstrate and sell the product.
-California Closets franchise and corporate locations install more than 60,000 jobs annually across North America.
+California Closets has 86 franchises in the United States and Canada.
+There are currently approximately 145 branded California Closets retail showrooms in operation in North America which are used by franchisees to demonstrate and sell the product.
+California Closets franchise and corporate locations install more than 65,000 jobs annually across North America.
 Royalties are earned based on a percentage of franchisee gross revenues. - (iv) Pillar to Post Home Inspectors is one of North America's largest home inspection service providers.
-Services are provided through a network of nearly 700 home inspectors in 523 franchises.
-Through its proprietary inspection model, Pillar to Post can assess up to 1,600 categories or items inside and outside the home as part of its evaluation process.
-Pillar to Post inspects more than US\$40 billion in residential real estate each year.
-Royalties are earned on a percentage of franchisee gross revenues.
+Services are provided through a network of nearly 800 home inspectors in 542 franchises.
+Through its proprietary inspection model, Pillar to Post Home Inspectors can assess many categories or items inside and outside the home as part of its evaluation process.
+Pillar to Post Home Inspectors inspects more than \$50 billion in residential real estate each year.
+Royalties are earned on a percentage of franchisee gross revenues. - (v) Floor Coverings International is a residential and commercial floor coverings design and installation franchise system operating in North America with 142 franchises.
+Royalties are earned based on a percentage of franchisee gross revenues.